We’re overhauling Dgraph’s docs to make them clearer and more approachable. If

 rules combination

-Rules can be combined with the logical connectivesand
+Rules can be combined with the logical connectivesand, or and not.
+A

 permission can be a mixture of graph traversals and role based rules.